 What Is Social Sentiment and Why Is It Important?

-Why Social Sentiment Is so Important
+Why Social Sentiment Is Important

-How Social Sentiment Is Measured
+How to Measure Social Sentiment

 Social Sentiment Versus Semantic Analysis

 While social sentiment and semantic analysis are similar, there are some key differences.
-Semantic analysis is best described as “keyword analysis,” but it can also be thought of as “topic analysis.”

 Semantic analysis is the study of the meaning of language and how language is understood.
 For example, when someone says the word “banana,” do they mean a specific brand of banana, or are they just speaking generally?
-You can use semantic analysis to extract useful, relevant information from large amounts of text and analyze foreign words and regional colloquialisms.
+Semantic analysis is similar to keyword analysis; it can also be thought of as topic analysis.